 It will take some getting used to saying no, and it doesn’t have to be forceful and rude when you do so!

-Or, “I can’t do that for you right now, but maybe you could see if Dad can take you?”
+Or, “I can’t do that for you right now, but maybe you can see if Dad can take you?”

 Change can be positive

 Change is scary.
 It can make us feel anxious when we change even the smallest parts of our routines because we’re not sure what the outcome of our actions will be.

 However, change is a part of life.
 And when it comes to setting boundaries with parents, it’s essentially a good thing.

 Another important thing to remember is that you may embrace change in a healthy way, but that doesn’t mean everyone else will.

 If you start to set boundaries with your parents, it may lead to some awkward moments or even moments where you feel upset or guilty because of what you chose to say.